IshaChid76/Dataviz-project-proposal/README.md

 5. Improve the overall visual appearance of the dataviz.
 6. Iterate for the final time over the visualization.
 7. Adding the last touches to the visualization and creating the final documentation.

+## Future Scope

+1. Add zoom in and zoom out interaction.
+2. Add a dropdown list.